srmeier/KnightOnline/readme.md

 </p>

 <p align="left">
 This code is for academic purposes only!
-If you have questions or would like help feel free to contact my via email at “info@stephenmeier.net”
+If you have questions or would like help feel free to contact me via email at “info@stephenmeier.net”
 </p>

 <p align="center">